 Now if you try to click on the CSV report generation link you will get below error:

-The actual error is we did not install MySQL database yet.
+The actual error is I did not install MySQL database yet.
 Therefore it cannot establish the connection to the database.

 Install MySQL Server